Home / Guides /

 2. Scroll to the Conditions section in the center column and click + Add condition.

-Every element has a specific data type and size.
-Your guide automatically copies the data type and size settings from the base specification for the transaction set.
-Implementation guides typically use the same data type and size as the base specification, so we recommend leaving the default settings as is, unless you have a specific reason for updating them.
+Every element has a specific data type and length.
+Your guide automatically copies the data type and length settings from the base specification for the transaction set.
+Implementation guides typically use the same data type and length as the base specification, so we recommend leaving the default settings as is, unless you have a specific reason for updating them.

-To edit the element's data type or size, click the element name in the sidebar and open the Advanced menu in the center column.
+To edit the element’s data type, click the element name in the sidebar and open the Advanced menu in the center column.

 Allowed values